Materials: Foam, plastic

 Price Range: $2,795–$3,495

 The Mattress Nerd’s Take: Here at Mattress Nerd, we’ve reviewed a lot of mattresses.
 Our office is filled with stacks of mattresses that we’ve put through the ringer during our testing process.
-But the Eight Sleep’s Pod Pro smart mattress includes a water-based cooling system, robust smartphone app and biometric data collection (think heart-rate monitoring and sleep tracking), making it one of the most technologically advanced beds we’ve seen.
+But the Eight Sleep’s Pod Pro smart mattress includes a water-based cooling system, robust smartphone app and biometric data collection (think heart-rate monitoring and sleep tracking), making it one of the most technologically advanced beds we’ve seen and one of the best luxury mattresses.

 Still, the smart features in this mattress aren’t for everyone.
 We’ve narrowed down a few types of people we think would really appreciate this mattress’s unique technology: